-Brendan Eich, a programmer
+Brendan Eich, a programmer who

 worked for Netscape